archlinux/aur/README.md

-### not working
+### no longer not working
-for now this only works with neovim
+this is now packaged so that it works with vim and/or neovim
-deoplete works with vim, but not yet with this particular package, would require nvim-yarp-git and vim-hug-neovim-rpc-git